No changes from April 2016

-This means some residents will receive reduced assistance with their Council Tax from 1 April 2013.
+This means some residents are now receiving reduced assistance with their Council Tax.

 Those not affected

 Pensioners are protected from these changes.
-They will receive Council Tax Support, but it will be calculated along the same lines as Council Tax Benefit.
+They will receive Council Tax Support under a national scheme calculated along the same lines as Council Tax Benefit.

-The five main differences between Council Tax Benefit and Council Tax Support mean that approximately a quarter of working age customers will face a reduction in the amount of financial assistance they receive.
-These changes are listed below.
+All working age customers will face a reduction in the amount of financial assistance they receive.

 How do I claim Council Tax Support?